hoophq/docs/docs/installing/container-platforms/generic.md

 The recommended image is `hoophq/hoopdev` which contains all the required tools installed, it's only supported for `amd64` architecture.

 - environment variables:
-  - TOKEN (the agent will unregister on restarts if it's not set)
+  - HOOP_TOKEN (the agent will unregister on restarts if it's not set)